mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Always."

-Kipnu was transfixed on them, wondering why he had never seen them on the mainland. but he snapped out of his temporary obsession, remembering that they still had a job to do.
+Kipnu was transfixed on them, wondering why he had never seen them on the mainland. but he snapped out of his temporary obsession, remembering that they still had a job to do. -->

-"Well, shall we move a bit closer?"
-He asked.

-"Can I ask you something first?"

-He hesitated, "Well, sure."

-"Once this ends, and you go back to your home on the mainland.
-Don't forget about us."

-Hae doubtful eyes peered into a part of himself he had long forgotten.
-As if Linyu was directing Kipnu's subconscious, and he himself was just a passenger.

-"I could never forget about you, Linyu.
-Or your mother, or your nather.
-I will find a way to clear Ara and I'll come back to tell you all the stories."

-"That's what every outsider says to the people they meet while they're here.
-They never come back."

-Kipnu felt a tear well up without surfacing.
-He wanted to say _I'm not whoever disappointed you.
-I mean the things that I say_.
-But instead he cracked a small smile to cover up his sadness and said, "No excuses, no mistakes.
-You have my word."

-But Linyu didn't smile; thi gathered hae things and climbed across the canopy, toward the clearing where the great fire burned brightly in the darkness below.

-    They reached the base of a long thick branch that jutted its way into the opening, and Linyu found a coil wrapped around a smaller branch that grew out of it.
-Kipnu pulled up the battery and wrapped the slack rope in a simple knot around the smaller branch while Linyu twisted wires from the transmitter box to the coil ends.
-One-by-one, Linyu checked all of the connections and oriented the long face of the box toward the ground.
-Kipnu pulled a listener out of a satchel he was carrying and held it to his ear as an eager Linyu positioned haeself to speak into the transmitter.

     Thi spoke into the transmitter with anticipation, "If you can hear this, we're ready to go," and then laughed at Kipnu who had pulled it away from his ear because it was so loud.

     "It's louder, the closer you are," thi said.

     "Yea, I figured that out!" he exclaimed, putting the listener back into his satchel.
-The two looked over the big branch onto the Great Pavilion, making mental maps of the terrain and feeling the warm smoky currents from the fire mix with the wind.
-They counted seven blue lights from guardians scattered around the fire.
-Two of them were sparring with sticks near the kitchen and the others were eating a late dinner closer to the armory.

     Kipnu moved to the transmitter and said, "Seven guardians around the fire.
 Five near the armory.
 Approach from the East, everyone.
 Approach from the East."